 Someone could innocently pass a check, have it bounce, and end up having criminal charges filed against them.
 Normally, businesses display small signs saying “All insufficient checks are reported to the district attorney’s office.”
-Passing a bad check is charged under California Penal Code 476a making it a crime for someone to convey a check harboring the intent to defraud while knowing there are insufficient to cover the amount.
+Passing a bad check is charged under California Penal Code 476a pc making it a crime for someone to convey a check harboring the intent to defraud while knowing there are insufficient to cover the amount.
 This charge is a wobbler which means the government may elect to charge you with either a felony or misdemeanor.
 However, just because a check bounced does not mean you’re guilty of a crime.
 Additionally, the government’s burden of proving your state of mind (intent to defraud and knowledge) is extremely challenging unless you gave an incriminating statement to law enforcement investigators.
-Thus, if you’re under investigation for passing a bad check, decline giving a statement to police and contact a Criminal Defense Lawyer right away.
+Thus, if you’re under investigation for passing a bad check, decline giving a statement to police and contact an Orange County Criminal Defense Lawyer right away.

 If one of your checks bounces, an offer of payment or even actual payment is not a defense.
 However, if restitution is made prior to you being charged, then that will serve a mitigating factor with respect to punishment.

-Early intervention by a Criminal Defense Attorney could mean the difference of having charges filed against you, consequently having jail time exposure, or having the case rejected completely.
+Early intervention by an Orange County Criminal Defense Attorney could mean the difference of having charges filed against you, consequently having jail time exposure, or having the case rejected completely.
 When appropriate, the Law Offices of John D. Rogers will contact the prosecuting agency and submit a mitigation package consisting of character letters, witness statements, or additional evidence in an effort to prevent charges from being filed against you or in the alternative, having less severe charges filed.
 Additionally, Mr. Rogers will be your point of contact with law enforcement to ensure that you do not make an admission of incriminating statement.
 Furthermore, with the passage of time, critical evidence in your favor could become lost, or destroyed which is why Mr. Rogers will submitted notices to individuals and business demanding that they preserve evidence.
 Criminal charges are not only embarrassing but could adversely affect your ability to remain employed.
 The best approach when facing criminal accusations is to retain counsel at the earliest stages of the case.
 Our office handles all check related charges in Orange County, Los Angeles, Ventura, Riverside, and San Bernardino counties.

 Under CALCRIM 1970, in order to prove you’re guilty of PC 476a, the government holds the burden to prove each of the following elements beyond a reasonable doubt: